Reliable, delicious and casual, with great views (kid friendly, too):

 Foster's Kitchen: Lunch and Dinner.
 This is a relatively new place, next to the outdoor volleyball court on Alii Dr., and is upstairs above a coffee place and a few other things; closer to the south end of town, but not as far as Bongo Ben's.
 The view is wonderful, and there is ample space for larger groups.
 Very broad menu, all made from fresh ingredients.
 Take a look at their site for location and menu (www.fosterskitchen.com/).

 Frenchman's Cafe: Just off Alii Drive, between Boss Frog's and Sunglasses Hut, up the blue sidewalk.
 You'll pass a tattoo parlor, a lash place and another restaurant on your left.
 You won't miss it.
 An actual French couple owns and runs this place (Flo and Gil), and it's fun for breakfast, a snack or lunch.
 Outstandingly beautiful (and delicious) omelettes, crepes, gallettes (i.e. savory crepes), along with croissants, quiches, and amazing coffee.
 Breakfast and lunch.
-Closed Tuesdays and Wednesdays.
+Closed Wednesdays.

 Mercadito Rincon: Super delicious and inexpensive Mexican food.
 Lunch only.
 It's a food stall in the International Market.
 The food is fresh and delicious.
 The ceviche tostada (we love a combo of fish and shrimp) is to die for - fresh every day - if you like ceviche that is.
 But everything is superb.
 Great for a super casual, Mexican-style low cost lunch!